 Software and hardware that I currently use and enjoy.
 Inspired by usesthis.

-I use iTunes, Apple Music, and Cog for listening to music.
 I also use GPG Tools for maintaining my privacy, 1Password for managing passwords and logins, Time Machine for keeping my system backed up, and Alfred for launching apps, workflows, text expansion, and more.
 I like to tinker with Rust and Swift and I occasionally dabble in the arcane arts known as Lisp.
 Anything web related is done via PHP, PHPixie, HTML5, and CSS3 on local virtual machines managed by Vagrant and VMware Fusion and MultiPass.
 I also use the full macOS Docker stack (Docker Engine, Docker Machine, Docker Hub, Kitematic).
 My favorite orchestration tool is Ansible.
 Finally, I'm using recents to recall recent files and I tie it all togther using rectangle as my windows manager.

-On the command-line I'm using Archipelago as my terminal emulator, fish as my default shell, tmux as my multiplexer, Ox as my text editor, hack as my typeface font, and gruvbox-dark as my general color palette.
+On the command-line I'm using iTerm2 as my terminal emulator, fish as my default shell, tmux as my multiplexer, ox as my text editor, hack as my typeface font, and gruvbox-dark as my general color palette.
 I'm also using lsd as my list command, fzf paired with ripgrep for finding stuff, bat for reading files, and ranger as a terminal file explorer.

 I’m into comic books (along with my son.
 Batman rules!), retro operating systems (Amiga OS, BeOS, Commodore KERNAL, table-top role-playing games like Dungeons and Dragons and Mothership, video games like Borderlands, Diablo 3, and Doom, and hacking on stuff like the Arduino and Raspberry Pi.
 Some of my current hardware projects include making my old Commodore 64C talk to IBM's Watson and building a replica of the Apollo Guidance Computer (AGC) used in NASA's Apollo program using a Raspberry Pi and 3D printing.
 Eventually, my son and I would like to start our own geek/nerd podcast, create new Doom levels, finish some of the hardware projects that we've been working on, and ultimately take over the world.